Yard Waste and Leaf Collection

 Yard Waste Collection

 The City of Brighton's 2020 curbside yard waste collection program will begin the week of March 30, 2020 and will continue through November 25.
-This service is provided to all City of Brighton residents.

 During the spring and summer months, yard waste will be picked up on your regularly-scheduled trash pickup day every other week by our refuse contractor, Waste Management.